 Churchill is located above the Arctic Circle, so the chances of seeing the Northern Lights are good year-round.
 The town also offers many Northern Lights tours and packages for visitors.

 These are just a few of the best places in the world to see the Northern Lights.
-Be sure to do your research and plan accordingly to have the best chance of experiencing this amazing natural phenomenon.
+Be sure to research and plan accordingly for the best chance of experiencing this amazing natural phenomenon.

 11. Yukon, Canada

 The Yukon Territories are home to some of the best places in Canada to watch the northern lights.
-During August and early April, the northern lights may be seen over the Yukon Territories.
+The northern lights may be seen over the Yukon Territories during August and early April.
 In light conditions and at night, you may observe the green or yellow neon hues as the sky changes color.